cyclus/cyclus/doc/domain_model_document/materials.rst

 Basis
 .....

-In order to accurately model tens of thousands of fuel cycle facilities and their associated material flows, the simulation must be capable of modeling at least a factor of fifty more material objects than facilities.
+In order to accurately agent tens of thousands of fuel cycle facilities and their associated material flows, the simulation must be capable of agenting at least a factor of fifty more material objects than facilities.
 That is, if a material object is the size of a batch of fuel, a reactor with an 18 month cycle will pass over fifty fuel batches in an 80 year lifetime.